rust-lang/book/nostarch/chapter18.md

 ## Pattern Syntax

-In this section, we gather all the syntax valid in patterns and discuss why and when you might want to use each one.
+In this section, we gather all the syntax that is valid in patterns and discuss why and when you might want to use each one.

 ### Matching Literals